liufei2008/LGUI_Document_Source/docs/FAQ/GetActorInsidePrefab/index.md

 Add a variable with type "UITextActor", name "Text", and check on "Instance Editable":
 ![](./4.png)

-Open "TestPrefab" and drag "Mediator" to "Root" actor:
+Open "TestPrefab" and drag "Mediator" to "Root" actor's component stack:
 ![](./5.png)

 Select "Mediator" component on "Root" actor, check on the lock button on "Details" panel, then drag "Text" actor to the variable "Text":